RiboswitchClassifier/RiboswitchClassification/README.md

     - [Github](https://github.com/apalania)
     - [LinkedIn](https://www.linkedin.com/in/ashokpalaniappan/)

-Please cite us if you use our software - thanks!
+Please cite if you use our software.

 Copyright & License
 -------------------